<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 • Flexible Couplings: These couplings are designed to accommodate the axial movement that may occur during startup.
 Although some rigidity still exists, the piping will generally no longer support any hydraulic load.
 Rather, all of the hydraulic load is transferred to the pump foundation and/or pipe supports, depending on pipe support design and location.

 • Pipe Supports: These are key to reducing the loads carried by the pump itself.
-The allowable load standards defined by GIW assume sufficient pipe supports and stiffness such that the hydraulic load is split evenly between the pump and the piping.
+The allowable load standards defined by KSB GIW, Inc. assume sufficient pipe supports and stiffness such that the hydraulic load is split evenly between the pump and the piping.
 By placing pipe supports close to the flanges, operators can be sure that the loads acting on the pump flange will be lower.
 Therefore, they should design the layout of their pump system in such a way that flange loads remain lower than GIW’s allowable loads.
 Exceeding these loads can result in equipment damage.

 Preferred pump arrangement and supports